senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

 The following instructions show how to prepare a TGZ file containing [senzing-enviroment](https://github.com/Senzing/senzing-environment) and its dependencies.
-The TGZ file is used to add docker support to an existing Senzing project in an air-gapped environment.
+The TGZ file is used in an air-gapped environment for adding docker support to an existing Senzing project.

 The instructions have 3 major steps: